Population-Adjusted Indirect Treatment Comparison with the outstandR Package in R: Population-Adjusted Indirect Comparison (PAIC)

 \paragraph{Limitations and modifications} A significant limitation of standard STC arises when the link function $g(\cdot)$ is non-linear (e.g., logit or log link).
-In such cases, simply substituting the mean covariate values ($\bar{X}_B$) into the fitted model can lead to biased estimates of the marginal treatment effect in the target population (known as ``aggregation bias'' or ``non-collapsibility'').
+In such cases, simply substituting the mean covariate values into the fitted model can lead to biased estimates.
+This occurs due to two distinct issues: \emph{aggregation bias}, which arises when evaluating non-linear models at aggregate covariate means rather than averaging individual-level predictions, and \emph{non-collapsibility}, an inherent property of certain effect measures (like odds ratios) where marginal and conditional effects naturally differ.

 To address this, more advanced STC-type methods, particularly those incorporating actual simulation, are being developed.
 These methods aim to correctly estimate the marginal outcome in the target population, often by simulating individual patient profiles for the ALD trial's population based on their reported aggregate statistics and assumed covariate distributions.
 This approach is truly simulation-based and involves drawing from estimated joint covariate distributions and leads into the following methods based on G-computation.